jessicamvs/book-list-redux/README.md

-# Weather App
+# Book List App

-Built app by following along with [this Udemy course](https://www.udemy.com/react-redux/)?
+Built app by following along with the [Modern React with Redux](https://www.udemy.com/react-redux/) course on Udemy.

 ### Getting Started